 Specialist lenders (private banks and independent finance groups) take a bespoke approach to their lending decisions.
 They’re able to consider each application on its merits, and if it doesn’t meet their criteria in one area they may be persuaded that other factors are more favourable.

-This sort of flexibility works well for borrowers with particular non-standard financial circumstances, or unusual project set-ups.
+This sort of flexibility works well for borrowers with non-standard financial circumstances or unusual project set-ups.
 But it doesn’t work well on templated price comparison sites.

-As a result, many specialist lenders can only be approached through broker intermediaries, who can be expected to have a detailed knowledge of the variety of finance products across the whole property finance market.
+As a result, many specialist lenders can only be approached through broker intermediaries, who have detailed knowledge of the variety of finance products across the whole finance market.

-They’re able to recommend to clients the lenders which are most likely to approve their applications and offer the most favourable terms, saving money and time on arranging lending.
+They’re able to recommend to clients the lenders which are most likely to approve their applications and offer the most favourable terms, saving money and time on arranging the loan

 Clifton Private Finance’s bridging loan service